 On top of that, you can also choose the sensitivity of the alert.
 This can be used to tailor your alerts to your personal strategy.
 For example, you could set a trendline break through alert to have a sensitivity of $0.10 or $0.50.
 Whereas an intraday trader may prefer the $0.10 sensitivity, a swing trader is likely to prefer a less sensitive system.

 We expect big things from TrendSpider going forward.
-The platform launched in early 2018 after 2 years of testing, and the team is still adding new features regularly.
+The platform launched in early 2018 after two years of testing and the team is still adding new features regularly.
 You can tell this is a company that is trying to innovate in this space.
 Quite frankly, the charting alone is worth the monthly fee, but subscribers get access to a full suite of proprietary analysis tools.

 An Ever-Improving Platform (UPDATE)

 We don’t usually revisit reviews just a few months after posting them, but we felt it was necessary for TrendSpider.
 This is one of the most actively developed platforms we’ve seen in a while, and the TrendSpider team continues to add new features.
 Here are a few of our favorite features that were added in the months following our initial TrendSpider review.

 Faster data feeds – Always a plus.